 Hang Shelving Near Washer and Dryer

 Those without proper storage tend to keep laundry tools and supplies on top of the appliances, which in the case of the dryer simply isn’t a good idea because of the heat it generates.
 Clear the surfaces by hanging shelving above or adjacent to the washer and dryer.

 Install Wall-Mounted Drying Racks

-Instead of the standing drying racks that take up floor space, opt for the kind that hang on the wall and pull out accordion-style to create bars for wet clothes.
+Instead of the standing drying racks that take up floor space, opt for the kind that hang on the wall and pull out accordion-style to create bars for wet clothes Link opens in a new tab.
 When not in use, they simply fold back up against the wall.
-If you do not have the wall space, other options exist such as this hanger version with clips.
+If you do not have the wall space, other options exist such as this hanger version with clips Link opens in a new tab.
 It works well if the only clothes you air-dry are delicates.